gpertea/wdpassport-utils/README.md

 If something is wrong or you want to manually specify the device path yourself you can use this option.

 <h1>Disclaimer</h1>
-I based my research on Dan Lukes (FreeBSD version) and KenMacD (very simple unlocker) works.
+This is based on the work of Mateusz Bartocha (https://github.com/evox95), Dan Lukes (FreeBSD version) and KenMacD (very simple unlocker).
-I'm in no way sponsored by or connected with Western Digital.
 Use any of the information contained in this repository at your own risk.
-I accept no responsibility.